 Your Hopper will try to sell if your coin price drops by this percentage.
-Your Hopper will keep tracking the price up, until it drops the percentage you have configured, after which your Hopper will sell the position.
+Your Hopper will keep tracking the price up until it drops by the percentage you configured, after which your Hopper will sell the position.
 One "catch", your TSL needs to be armed.
 How do you arm your TSL?
-We'll cover that next.
+Read below:.

 Arm Trailing Stop-Loss at

 You might not want to fire your TSL immediately.
-You may want your transaction fees to be covered first, for example.
-Let's say you configure 1% as your "Arm percentage", your TSL will be armed when your position hits the 1% profit, after which the Hopper will sell the coin when it drops as much as you have configured in the "Trailing stop-loss percentage".
+For example, you may want your transaction fees to be covered first.
+Let's say you configure 1% as your "Arm percentage".
+Your TSL will be armed when your position hits 1% profit, after which the Hopper will sell the coin when it drops as much as you have configured in the "Trailing stop-loss percentage".

 Use Trailing Stop-Loss only

-For those who find this tool so brilliant, that you only want to use the TSL for selling.
+This setting is for those who love this tool, and only want to use the TSL for selling.
 When enabled, this setting will disable the Take Profit and only use the trailing stop-loss to sell a position.